Dream Symbols Dictionary

 A child often represents your inner child, innocence, or aspects of your past.
 It can also symbolize a new project or a developing part of yourself.

 Ask yourself: How is my inner child?
-Are there past wounds to heal?

 Clothes